Table of Contents

 Why Does Your Ex Want To Be Friends?

-It is absolutely imperative that you ask yourself this.
-Ask yourself, “Why would an ex want to be friends?“.
+Before we figure out how to tell your ex you don’t want to be friends, it is absolutely imperative that you ask yourself, “Why does my ex want to be friends so badly?”
 What are the reasons behind their insistence to continue a friendship with you?
 Why do they want to stay friends with you after the relationship is over?
 Their intentions behind wanting to be friends matter.
 An idea about this will help you decide whether it is wise to be friends with your ex or not.
+Here are a few possible reasons:

-- For old time’s sake: Your ex might want to bring back the friendship that they shared with you before you two became involved in a romantic relationship
+- For old time’s sake: One reason could be that your ex might want to bring back the friendship that they shared with you before you two became involved in a romantic relationship.
+They probably want to become friends with you for old time’s sake

-- They still care: Even if you both decided to breakup, your ex might still want to be there for you through good and bad times, at least as a friend
+- They still care and want to keep the peace: Even if you both decided to break up, your ex might still want to be there for you through good and bad times, at least as a friend.
+It’s also possible that they don’t want to keep any bitter feelings.
+They’re not interested in rekindling the relationship but they don’t want to harbor any hard feelings either

-- Hoping for a second chance: In case you took the decision to part ways with your ex, then probably they might try to remain friends with you in order to get another chance with you
+- Hoping for a second chance: In case you made the decision to part ways with your ex, then probably they might try to remain friends with you in order to get another chance with you.
+It’s also possible that they regret breaking up with you, which is why they’re reaching out hoping you would give them a second chance

-- Still in love: Your ex might still be in love with you and thus does not want to break the connection that they shared with you
+- Still in love: Your ex might still be in love with you and, therefore, does not want to break the connection that they shared with you.
+It’s possible that they still want to be a part of your life because they have not been able to get over you or the relationship they once shared with you

 - To get back at you: There might be hidden motives behind the proposal of friendship after breakup.
 For instance, if your ex has the potential to be vindictive, they might try to ruin your future relationships.
 They might do this because they want to ‘get back at you’ for breaking their heart.
 You know your ex best, if you think they have a tendency to do something like this, it’s best to turn them down